skirkpatrick/GetGo/README.md

 ##Why?

 Laziness.
-I got tired of going through the same steps everytime I installed Go on a machine.
+I got tired of going through the same steps every time I installed Go on a machine.